-Saraland City School System does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+Saraland City Schools does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities, and provides equal access to the Boy Scouts BSA and other designated youth groups.

-For inquiries regarding nondiscrimination policies, contact Dr. Kristen Sousa, Title IX Coordinator, ksousa@saralandboe.org or Mrs. Amy Pippins, 504 Coordinator, apippins@saralandboe.org.
+For inquiries regarding nondiscrimination policies, individuals should contact Mr. Jeff Ward, Title IX Coordinator, jward@saralandboe.org or Mrs. Amy Duffey, 504 Coordinator, aduffey@saralandboe.org.
 Concerns may be mailed to 4010 Lil' Spartan Drive, Saraland, AL 36571.
 Assistance may also be requested by phone at 251.375.5420.